On the dimension distortion under fractionally smooth mappings: Abstract

 \section{Abstract}

-We determine the extent to which continuous mappings in various Sobolev classes distort various dimensions, including the Hausdorff, the upper Minkowski (box-counting), and the upper intermediate dimensions.
-The intermediate and Minkowski dimension distortion results we obtain are novel already for various classes of fractionally smooth mappings between Euclidean spaces, extending the results of Hencl-Honz\'ik \cite{SobSubcriticalDimDist2, OLDERdimHfractionalSobolevTL} and Huynh \cite{Chi_thesis} to these dimensions.
-In addition, our work also generalizes the aforementioned results, as well as results of Kaufman \cite{Kaufman} and Fraser-Tyson \cite{FraTyson_intermed_dim}, to certain weighted Euclidean spaces and, more generally, to doubling metric measure spaces.
-As an application of our main result, we quantify a dimension distortion property of quasisymmetric mappings proved by Bishop-Hakobyan-Williams \cite{BishHakWill:QSdistortion} for the intermediate dimension of non-Ahlfors regular subsets of the space.
+We determine the extent to which certain classes of fractionally `smooth' continuous mappings between metric spaces distort various dimensions, including the Hausdorff, upper Minkowski (box-counting), and upper intermediate dimensions.
+Our intermediate and Minkowski dimension distortion results are new even for continuous (fractional) Sobolev and, more generally, Triebel--Lizorkin and Besov mappings between Euclidean spaces, complementing the work of Hencl-Honz\'ik \cite{SobSubcriticalDimDist2, OLDERdimHfractionalSobolevTL} and Huynh \cite{Chi_thesis}.
+Moreover, our results also extend the aforementioned work, as well as the work of Kaufman \cite{Kaufman} and Fraser-Tyson \cite{FraTyson_intermed_dim}, to certain weighted Euclidean spaces and, more generally, to doubling metric measure spaces.
+As an application of our main result, we quantify the corresponding dimension distortion properties of quasisymmetric mappings for non-Ahlfors regular subsets of metric measure spaces, strengthening a result of Bishop-Hakobyan-Williams \cite{BishHakWill:QSdistortion}.